mirahari/heart-disease/README.md

 ![CROSS VALIDATION](/img/cv.png)

-The cross-validation of terminal nodes amount (size) and the corresponding error rate (dev) shows that a tree with **7 terminal nodes** will result in the lowest misclassification error rate.
+The cross-validation of terminal nodes amount and the corresponding error rate shows that a tree with **7 terminal nodes** will result in the lowest misclassification error rate.

 <br>